mattixtech/mbvm/doc/vm.md

 Machine Features
 --
-+ Hardware print-to-screen emulation
++ Print-to-screen

-    Accessed by storing a character or string address in the print register and then issuing the PRINT instruction
+    + Accessed by storing a character or string address in the print register and then issuing the PRINT instruction